List of Sabrina Carpenter concert tours: Shows

-Cancelled shows

 The De-Tour (2017)

-The De-tour is the second headlining concert tour by American singer Sabrina Carpenter.
-The tour began in Vancouver, British Columbia, on July 6, 2017 and concluded in Toronto, Ontario, on August 27, 2017.
-Carpenter announced the tour on April 26, 2017 along with the shows and the opening acts being New Hope Club and Alex Aiono.
+The De-Tour was the second headlining concert tour by American singer Sabrina Carpenter.
+The tour began in Vancouver, British Columbia, on July 6, 2017, and concluded in Toronto, Ontario, on August 27, 2017.
+Carpenter announced the tour on April 26, 2017, along with the shows and the opening acts being New Hope Club and Alex Aiono.

 Setlist

 This setlist is from the show in Vancouver on July 6, 2017.
 It does not represent all concerts for the duration of the tour.